rosflight/rosflight_ros_pkgs/README.md

 To use a transmitter or controller, plug in a controller and launch `ros2 run rosflight_sim rc.py --ros-args --remap RC:=/fixedwing/RC` for a fixedwing sim or `ros2 run rosflight_sim rc.py --ros-args --remap RC:=/multirotor/RC` for a multirotor sim.
 Currently supported devices are Taranis Q-X7 transmitters, XBox controllers, RealFlight InterLink controllers, and RadioMaster TX16S transmitters.
-Adding addition devices can be done easily, so long as the device has USB gamepad support.
+Adding additional devices can be done easily in the script (just follow what has already been done), so long as the device has USB gamepad support.

 To use a simulated transmitter, set up the firmware so the arm switch is on channel 4 and the override switch is on channel 5.
 Launch the node with `ros2 run rosflight_sim rc.py --ros-args --remap RC:=/fixedwing/RC` for a fixedwing